Examining the Minnesota Vikings' roster:

 OFFENSIVE LINEMEN (8)

-This might be the deepest position group on the Vikings' roster, and in Mike Zimmer's defensive line rotation, they could all play.
+This might be the deepest position group on the Vikings' roster, and they could all play in Zimmer's defensive line rotation.
 Wootton and Crichton give the Vikings a pair of versatile backups who can play inside or outside, and Johnson and Evans figure to be the primary backups at three-technique and nose tackle, respectively.
-Johnson has also seen time at three-technique tackle in the Vikings' nickel rush package.
-If there's one player on the roster who could compel the Vikings to make room somewhere else, it might be Shamar Stephen, the seventh-round pick who has impressed Vikings coaches throughout camp and has seen time at both the three-technique and nose tackle positions.
+Johnson has also seen time as the three-technique tackle in the Vikings' nickel rush package.
+If there's one player on the roster who could compel the Vikings to make room somewhere else, it might be Stephen, the seventh-round pick who has impressed Vikings coaches throughout camp and has seen time at both the three-technique and nose tackle positions.